 Andrews Tavern in Spotsylvania County has served at various times as an ordinary, a school, a polling place, and a residence.
 The brick portion was built for Samuel Andrews soon after he reached his majority in 1815.
 Its fine masonry, simple but well-executed woodwork, and hall/parlor plan make it a model of the countrified Federal architecture of Piedmont Virginia.
-Andrews began his tavern business here when he added the frame wing ca. 1848.
+Andrews began his tavern business here when he added the northern frame wing ca. 1848.
 The Andrews Tavern building housed a U. S. post office from 1842 until 1862, then a Confederate post office until 1865.
 Andrews served as postmaster for both governments.
 It became a U. S. post office again in 1885 during the ownership of Horace Cammack.
-Although now a private residence, the tavern, with its complex of outbuildings, is a tangible reminder of institutions important to 19th-century rural life.
+Although converted in later years to a private residence, the tavern, with its complex of outbuildings, remained a tangible reminder of institutions important to 19th-century rural life.
+Sadly, Andrews Tavern was abandoned in the 21st century, and it is slowly succumbing to demolition by neglect.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.